reidrac/pyglet-template/README.md

 You can get Pyglet current (1.2) in two different ways:

-1. Using Mecurial:
+*Using Mecurial*

 You need to install Mercurial first, then go to a temporary directory and run:

     hg clone https://pyglet.googlecode.com/hg/ pyglet-current

-2. Downloading a ZIP from Google Code:
+*Downloading a ZIP from Google Code*

+You only need to download `tip.zip` that will contain the latest version from the repository:

     wget http://pyglet.googlecode.com/archive/tip.zip